Thank you for your response

 The principal manufacturer will be allowed to take credit for tax paid on purchase of goods sent on job work.
 However, there are certain conditions.
 Let us go through them in detail.

 Yes.
 The principal manufacturer must receive the goods back within the following period:

-Please refer our article on impact of GST on job work
+Please refer to our article on impact of GST on job work for more details.

 The time limits will not apply to items like moulds and dies, jigs and fixtures, or tools sent out to a job worker for carrying out the job work.

 A. Goods can be sent to job worker:

 ITC will be allowed in both the cases.

 B. Effective date for goods send depends on place of business: